Mendenhall Glacier FAQs

 What happens after the glacier retreats?

-As Mendenhall Glacier retreats and uncovers bare rock, the wind carries seeds and spores of moss onto barren land.
-Alder, willow and cottonwood tree seeds systematically grow in degalciated landscapes.
-Glacier debris, poor in nutrients, depends on flowering lupine and alder to fix nitrogen in the soil, and all species add organic matter to the soil as they are overtopped and shaded out by other species.
+As Mendenhall Glacier retreats and uncovers bare rock, the wind carries seeds and moss spores onto barren land.
+Alder, willow and cottonwood tree seeds systematically grow in deglaciated landscapes.
+Low-nutrient glacier debris depends on flowering lupine and alder to fix nitrogen in the soil.
+All species add organic matter to the soil as they are overtopped and shaded out by other species.
 Spruce and hemlock ultimately rise to close the forest canopy, eventually creating an old growth forest.
 Encompassing almost 350 years, this sequence of plant succession provides habitat for an increasing number of plants and animal species.

 What evidence do glaciers leave behind?